Richard Whiting (rugby league): Featherstone Rovers

-Hull
+Hull FC

-Whiting joined Hull F.C. in 2004.
+Whiting joined Hull in November 2003 for an undisclosed fee.
 In 2005 he made 24 appearances during the season and also won the league's Young Player of the Year.
 Whiting played for Hull at centre in the 2005 Challenge Cup final, scoring a try in the victory over Leeds.
-Hull reached the 2006 Super League Grand final against St. Helens, and Whiting played from the substitutes' bench in his side's 4-26 loss.
+Hull reached the 2006 Super League Grand final against St. Helens, and Whiting played from the substitutes' bench in his side's 4–26 loss.

 Whiting also represented England in three matches between 2004 and 2006.

 Whiting continued to be a regular in the Hull FC team, filling in a multitude of roles and positions and earning a reputation as one of the most reliable players in the league.
 In 2014, he was awarded a testimonial to mark 10 years with the club.

 Leigh

 In 2016, Richard moved to Leigh on a 2-month loan after falling down the pecking order.
-He made his début for Leigh in the 24-20 win over London Broncos.
+He made his début for Leigh in the 24–20 win over London Broncos.
 In April 2016 Whiting signed for Leigh on a permanent basis, ending his 12-year stint at Hull.

 Toronto

 Whiting joined the Toronto Wolfpack ahead of their inaugural season.
+He retired at the end of the 2018 season.